 Warning: The Agen Workshop is addictive.
 Once people come they tend to come back year after year.
 Some participants are being reimbursed by their schools or professional organizations, but many of those who come to Agen are making a personal sacrifice, paying their own travel costs, hotel stay and meals.
-Yet it’s a choice they seem to accept with joy, looking forward to a week of growing and sharing with kindred souls.
+Yet it’s a choice they accept with joy, looking forward to a week of growing and sharing with kindred souls.
 Here is what some of them are saying:

 What is going on in Agen?
 Who are these people that you see having lunch in the restaurants downtown, carrying on animated conversations, usually in English but sometimes in French or Spanish or Dutch?
 They are participants in the annual Agen Workshop, here to learn more about TPRS and Comprehensible Input.
 They are language teachers from around the world that want to learn more about Stephen Krashen’s Input Hypothesis and how it can be applied in the classroom.